 This 501(c) private non-profit organization is particularly dedicated to fostering public appreciation and wise stewardship of wildlife and agriculture resources in Texas.
 It’s a 100-acre working farm, so many activities are available here.
 Admission is only $6 for current tours, which are available by appointment.

 10300 Taylor Ln, Manor, TX 78653

 Of course, you will come across hundreds of other wonder places to take your kids in Austin.
-But these 10 are some of the best on our list.
-So take a day and discover some fun in any of these places, there are lots of fun activities too for the kids.
-Check the venues website for their admission prices and business hours because this may change.
+But these ten are some of the best on our list.
+So take a day and have some fun in any of these places.
+There are lots of fun activities for the kids, too.
+Check the venue’s website for their admission prices and business hours because this may change.